 Not much has changed from those early days, has it?
 You don't have to look far to find congregations, even denominations, who still lay claim to being not only the most authentic but also the only authentic component of the body of Christ.
-It's fairly easy for some, like the Orthodox branches, to claim a historical 'first'.
-However, it gets a little more difficult for later groups to claim to be 'first', because history obviously says otherwise, and so they have to modify what they mean by 'first'.
-Since they can't really claim to be first, they alter their posture to mean 'firstmost', or most important, and this usually takes the form of being 'the most spiritual'.

-There's a huge irony in this in that such claims of being the most spiritual, or the 'only' spiritual, most often arise out of a misunderstanding of the description in Acts of the Pentecost event of conferring the Holy Spirit upon the disciples.
+It's fairly easy for some, like the Orthodox branches, to claim a historical 'first', but it gets a little more difficult for later groups to claim to be 'first', because history obviously says otherwise, and so they have to modify what they mean by 'first'.
+The most common damage that they do to the meaning of 'first' is to alter it to mean 'firstmost', or most important, and this usually takes the form of being 'the most spiritual'.
+There's a huge irony in this in that such claims of being the most spiritual, or the 'only' spiritual, most often arise out of a misunderstanding of the description in Acts of the conferring of the Holy Spirit upon the disciples.
 The excitement of that moment gets translated today into excitement being the a necessary mark of the Spirit, a precursor for all of the other marks, including using hands as some kind of divine antennas.
-I must confess the image that I see is that of a group of children saying "pick me", "pick me!"
-I don't think that's quite what Paul had in mind when he wrote in our reading from his letter to the Romans about being "children of God."
-Now I really don't have anything against various hand gestures as being representative of a sense of the Spirit moving within - but I do object to those who claim that not using such hand gestures indicates a lack of the Spirit moving within!
-I think the Spirit enters us through our hearts, not our fingers.
+Now please don't misunderstand me - I have nothing against various hand gestures as being representative of a sense of the Spirit moving within - my objection is against those who would claim that not using such hand gestures indicates a lack of the Spirit moving within!

-In a similar way, speaking in tongues is now usually taken to mean uttering gibberish that only God can understand, and some denominations take such behaviour as the only way of being declared a Christian.
-I often wish that people who fall into this mode of excited and exclusive behaviour would actually read their bibles instead of waving or thumping them!
+In a similar way, speaking in tongues is now usually taken to mean uttering gibberish that only God can understand.
+I often wish that people who fall into this mode of exclusive behaviour would actually read their bibles instead of waving or thumping them!
 If they would actually read the text, they would discover that according to scripture such utterances are valid only when there is someone present to translate, and more especially that in the Pentecost event in Acts the tongues spoken were "natural languages", with people present who could understand those languages.
 And lest there be any doubt or confusion, the text lists the languages that were used!
-And if anyone should believe that suddenly being able to speak in another language isn't miracle enough, I would invite that person to sit in on a Korean class at UBC!
+For anyone who believes that suddenly being able to speak in another language isn't miracle enough, I would invite that person to sit in on one of our Korean classes!

-I guess we can understand why various churches would be keen to associate themselves with the Pentecost event, as we see that for Luke it was the real beginning of the church.
-Luke was obviously well aware of the conflicts boiling in the church as to who was the first, who was the best, and even who was the only, and so it was vitally important to him to relate the Pentecost event at the very beginning of the document that details the growth and expansion of the church throughout the whole known world.
+But there's an even further and deeper irony to this misuse of the Pentecost event in Acts, and that derives from the description of the event being meant to convey the real beginning of the church.
+I'm sure that Luke was well aware of the emerging conflicts in the church as to who was the first, who was the best, and even who was the only, and so it was vitally important to him to relate the Pentecost event at the very beginning of the document that details the growth and expansion of the church throughout the whole known world.
 For Luke it was crucial to point out that the beginning of the church was not a people-event, but a God-event, an event that could only occur in one place, the holy city of Jerusalem.
-From there the church would expand and grow, through Judea, Samaria, and to the ends of the earth like expanding ripples on a pond when a stone is thrown in; but for Luke it could only have started in Jerusalem.
+From there the church would expand and grow, through Judea, Samaria, and to the ends of the earth like expanding ripples on a pond when a stone is thrown in; but it could only have started in Jerusalem.